hitesh05/Sasta-Clash-of-Clans/README.md

     - 'l' - activate 1st barbarian.
     - 'm' - activate 2nd barbarian.
     - 'n' - activate 3rd barbarian.
+    - 'u' - activate 1st archer.
+    - 'i' - activate 2nd archer.
+    - 'o' - activate 3rd archer.
+    - 'z' - activate 1st balloon.
+    - 'x' - activate 2nd balloon.
+    - 'c' - activate 3rd balloon.
     - 'r' - activate rage spell.
     - 'h' - activate heal spell.
     - 'q' - quit the game.

 + ### Rules
- - Win: When all the buildings have been destroyed and the King is alive.
+ - Win: When all the buildings have been destroyed of all the 3 levels and the King or Queen is alive.
- - Loss: If the King dies or you quit the game.
+ - Loss: If the King or Queen dies or you quit (q) the game.